Home » Best Forex Brokers in June 2026 » TradingView Forex Brokers

 Chart loading

-Fusion Markets is an online brokerage with licenses from the Australian Securities and Investments Commission (ASIC) and the Vanuatu Financial Services Commission (VFSC).
-The company is dedicated to providing its customers with flexibility by supporting a range of trading platforms, including direct integration with TradingView.
+Fusion Markets is an online brokerage company licensed by the Australian Securities and Investments Commission (ASIC) and the Vanuatu Financial Services Commission (VFSC).
+The broker is dedicated to providing its customers with flexibility by supporting a range of trading platforms, including direct integration with TradingView.

 Gleneagle Asset Management Limited (ABN 29 103 162 278) trading as Fusion Markets, is the issuer of the Fusion Markets Products described in this communication.
 Trading in Fusion Markets Products involves the potential for profit as well as the risk of loss which may vastly exceed the amount of your initial deposit and is not suitable for all investors.
 You should read all of these Financial Product Service Terms, the Product Disclosure Statement (PDS) and the Financial Services Guide (available on our website) carefully, consider your own financial situation, needs and objectives for investing in these Fusion Markets Products and obtain independent financial advice.